gruntwork-io/terragrunt/README.md

   parameter in every module.

 * `path_relative_to_include()`: This helper function returns the relative path between the current `terraform.tfvars` file and the path specified in its `include` block.
-We use this so that each Terraform module stores its Terraform state at a different `key`.
+We typically use this in a root `terraform.tfvars` file so that each Terraform child module stores its Terraform state at a different `key`.
 For example, the `mysql` module will have its `key` parameter resolve to `mysql/terraform.tstate` and the `frontend-app` module will have its `key` parameter resolve to `frontend-app/terraform.tfstate`.

 See [the helper functions docs](#helper-functions) for more info.